Healx teams up with Mission: Cure to discover and advance the world’s first treatments for chronic pancreatitis

 Commenting on the partnership, Megan Golden, President at Mission: Cure, said: “We are excited to move the needle forward for pancreatitis patients with the help of Healx.
-Their AI-powered drug repurposing model gives pancreatitis patients hope that they will see an effective treatment for their disease in the next 5 years.”
+Their AI-powered drug repurposing model gives pancreatitis patients hope that they will see an effective treatment for their disease in the next five years.”

 Meera Swami, Drug Discovery Alliance Manager at Healx, says: “Healx is incredibly proud to be working with Mission: Cure.
 They are an organisation which shares our passion for, and investment in, patient-centred care and drug repurposing for rare diseases.
 We are looking forward to combining our expertise to accelerate novel therapies for chronic pancreatitis and we hope to have more to share in the next few months.”